MV Crime Stoppers Wanted Person: Man Wanted on Domestic Charges

-This week's Mohawk Valley Crime Stoppers Wanted Person of the Week is a Rome man, wanted on 2 separate warrants through the Rome Police Department.
+This week's Mohawk Valley Crime Stoppers Wanted Person of the Week is a 47-year-old Utica man, wanted on 2 separate warrants including felony strangulation.

-Police say, 29-year-old Anthony Aldi is wanted in connection with several domestic violence incidents, according to Officer Jeffrey Buckley of Rome PD.
-According to police, between October 2021 and January of 2022, Aldi was involved in several domestic incidents resulting in two arrest warrants being issued.
-Buckley says one of the arrest warrants was for assault 2nd with weapon and 3 counts of criminal contempt 2nd degree, disobeying a court order.
-The second warrant was for 1 count of Criminal Contempt 2nd, disobeying a court order.
+Police say, Vicrossu T. Roberts of Utica is wanted by the Utica Police Department for open arrest warrants for Criminal Contempt in the first degree and Strangulation in the second degree, stemming from a domestic incident that occurred at a residence in North Utica in April 2022.
+The warrants are for Strangulation in the second degree (class D felony) and Criminal Contempt in the first degree (class E felony).

 Police are asking for calls and tips to be made to the Mohawk Valley Crime Stoppers tip line, anonymously at 1-866-730-8477.